-There are no legal proceedings to which FirstService is a party to, or in respect of which, any of the property of FirstService is the subject of, which is or was material to FirstService during 2015, and FirstService is not aware of any such legal proceedings that are contemplated.
+There are no legal proceedings to which FirstService is a party to, or in respect of which, any of the property of FirstService is the subject of, which is or was material to FirstService during 2016, and FirstService is not aware of any such legal proceedings that are contemplated.
 In the normal course of operations, FirstService is subject to routine immaterial claims and litigation incidental to its business.
 Litigation currently pending or threatened against FirstService includes disputes with former employees and commercial liability claims related to services provided by FirstService.
 FirstService believes resolution of such proceedings, combined with amounts set aside, will not have a material impact on the Company's financial condition or the results of operations.

-Since incorporation, there have not been any penalties or sanctions imposed against FirstService by a court relating to provincial and territorial securities legislation or by a securities regulatory authority, nor have there been any other penalties or sanctions imposed by a court or regulatory body against FirstService, and FirstService has not entered into any settlement agreements before a court relating to provincial and territorial securities legislation or with a securities regulatory authority.
+During 2016, there were no penalties or sanctions imposed against FirstService by a court relating to provincial and territorial securities legislation or by a securities regulatory authority, nor were there any other penalties or sanctions imposed by a court or regulatory body against FirstService and, during 2016, FirstService did not enter into any settlement agreements before a court relating to provincial and territorial securities legislation or with a securities regulatory authority.